PEAK-Legacy/PyDicia/README.txt

 PyDicia uses the ElementTree, simplegeneric, and DecoratorTools packages, and requires Python 2.4 or higher (due to use of decorators and the ``Decimal`` type).
-It also requires MS Windows (due to DAZzle only being available on that platform).
-Actually printing any labels requires that you have an Endicia "premium" account.
+Actually printing any labels requires that you have an Endicia "Premium" or "Mac" account.
+(Note: I have not used the Mac client, so I don't know how well it works there.
+See the section below on `Using PyDicia on Non-Windows Platforms`_ for more info.)

 Questions, discussion, and bug reports for this software should be directed to the PEAK mailing list; see http://www.eby-sarna.com/mailman/listinfo/PEAK/